vuepress/ecosystem/docs/plugins/development/git.md

   - `false` - Do not collect contributor information
   - `string[]` - List of additional contributors, sometimes there are additional contributors on the page, and this configuration item can be used to specify the list of additional contributors to obtain contributor information

-### changelogs
+### changelog

 - Type: `boolean`

 - Details:

-  Whether to collect the change history for the current page, this value will override the [changelogs](#changelogs) configuration item.
+  Whether to collect the change history for the current page, this value will override the [changelog](#changelog) configuration item.

 ## Page Data